August ‘13 Newsletter: Women’s Rights

-Women’s access to and control over productive resources such as land and their right to property should be guaranteed in law and in practice.
+Women however were sidelined in the law, they are not treated equally at home or by society.
+Women’s rights recognized means Africans rights are recognized.
+Africa is feminine.
+Women’s access to and control over productive resources such as land and their right to property should be guaranteed in the law and in practice.
 Access to land is crucial for strengthening particularly rural women’s empowerment and livelihood.
 Women’s access to land depends on multiple factors such as laws, inheritance, marital status and agrarian reform policies.
 As land is mostly mediated through husbands, fathers, brothers or sons, women’s land rights are negotiated within unequal power relationships and are not assumed to be general entitlements.
 Despite representing the majority of the agricultural workforce and production, women are estimated to control only 5 % of land globally.
 Access of women to credit is the cornerstone of economical empowerment of women.
 States should promote women’s access to credits, especially at rural and urban levels in order to provide women with a higher quality of life and reduce the level of poverty among women.
 (Based on the Preliminary study of the Human Rights Council Advisory Committee on discrimination in the context of the right to food, 2010 A/HRC/RES/13/32.)

 Access to justice can be defined as the right of individuals and groups to obtain a quick, effective and fair response to protect their rights, prevent or solve disputes and control the abuse of power through a transparent and efficient process, in which mechanisms are available, affordable and accountable.
 States have obligations under international law to ensure access to justice.
 Women’s access to justice is a legal and constitutional framework that guarantees women’s rights, but without education, awareness of rights and decision making power, women are often unable to claim their rights, obtain legal aid or go to court.